 Digital analytics can identify patterns and trends so that sales leaders can quickly respond to what’s working.

-Prospects and customers expect to be able to reach you or another representative from your company fairly quickly.
+Prospects and customers expect to be able to reach you or another representative from your company quite quickly.
 If their question or concern occurs to them now, that’s when they want an answer.
 If you are not available to give it to them, someone else will be.

 Customers expect to find responsiveness, and when they don’t, they look elsewhere.
 When a customer has a question, they probably want an answer now, not in a day or two.
 Their questions are important to them and should be to you as well.

-Successful leadership in the digital sales world depends on a clear vision and an ability to put together a strategy using available tools to get to know and analyze the marketplace.
+Successful leadership in the digital sales world depends on a clear vision and an ability to put a strategy together, using available tools to get to know and analyze the marketplace.
 Leaders also work with members of the sales team to make sure they are fully trained and able to take advantage of the many opportunities that opened up with digital marketing.

 Digital tools make it possible to know exactly who the target audience is and what they are looking for.
 Learning from customers creates opportunities for stronger relationships with the members of your audience.
-This allows you greater customer retention and can create much better revenue.
+This allows you greater customer retention and can create much more revenue.